Easy, fast and delicious. 3-4 persons

-- Once the sweet potatoes are tender, add the chickpeas and the kale.
+- Add the chickpeas and the kale.
 Stir to combine and heat until the chickpeas have warmed through and the kale has wilted.

 - Serve with crushed peanuts on top.

-American pancakes is always nice and really easy to prepare in nalgene bottles or similar back home.
-We usually do them over the fire in our Muurikka.
+American pancakes are always nice and really easy to prepare in Nalgene bottles or similar back home.
+We usually fry them over the fire.

 - Mix the salt, sugar, baking powder, saffron and flour together in a large bowl.

-- Then pour in the milk, egg and melted butter; mix until smooth.
+- Pour in the milk, egg and melted butter; mix until smooth.